mindsphere/devops-demo/devops/prometheus/README.md

 ## Configuration

-The following environment variables are recognized by the todo backend:
+The following environment variables are recognized by the prometheus server:

 | Variable     | Description | Required |
 |--------------|-------------|----------|